-Four stone pillars stand at the main road entrance to Waratah Park.
+Four stone pillars stand at the entrance to Waratah Park.
 Lettering has been engraved into a polished face.
+The memorial is located on northern side of the Park on Platt Street, opposite Waratah Rail Station.

 |Rank||Given Name||Family Name||Conflicts||Fate||Service No.||Service||Campaign||Link|